deflect-ca/banjax/PSEUDOCODE_DESCRIPTION.md

 return access_granted()
 ```

-The decision lists are populated from:
+The IP-based decision lists are populated from:
   * the config file, which is read at startup and reloaded on SIGHUP.
 See `per_site_decision_lists`
     and `global_decision_lists`.
 This is useful for allowlisting or blocklisting known good or bad IPs.
   * the regex-based rate-limiting rules explained in more detail below.
   * commands received over the Kafka connection.
 This is how Baskerville communicates with banjax.

+The User-Agent decision lists (`per_site_user_agent_decision_lists` and `global_user_agent_decision_lists`)
+are static, loaded from the config file only.
+Each entry is either a plain substring match or a regex
+pattern (detected automatically by the presence of regex metacharacters).
+Patterns are pre-compiled at
+config load time.
+Decision severity order is IptablesBlock → NginxBlock → Challenge → Allow; the first
+matching pattern wins.

 `access_granted()` returns a response with a header: `X-Accel-Redirect: @access_granted` which instructs
 Nginx to perform an internal redirect to the location block named `@access_granted`.
 That block should